AdobeDocs/experience-platform.en/help/segmentation/api/overview.md

 ## Previews and estimates

 Previews provide a paginated list of qualifying profiles for a segment definition, allowing you to compare the results against what you expect.
-You can use the `/preview` endpoint to create a new preview job, look up results of a specific preview job, or delete a specific preview job.
+You can use the `/preview` endpoint to create a new preview job or look up results of a specific preview job.

 Estimates provide statistical information for segment definitions, such as projected audience size and confidence interval.
 You can use the `/estimate` endpoint to view an estimate of a segment definition.